 2) When attendance falls below 50 children.

-b) Day care centers licensed for 50 or fewer children, or half-day programs with children attending no more than 3 consecutive hours per day regardless of capacity, may employ a child care director who also serves as a member of the child care staff.
+b) Day care centers licensed for 50 or fewer children, or half-day programs with children attending no more than 3 consecutive hours per day regardless of capacity, may employ a child care director who also serves in a teaching capacity.

-1) When the director serves in both capacities, he or she must meet the qualifications of both the director position and the teaching position.
+1) When the director serves in both capacities, they must meet the qualifications of both the director position and the teaching position.

-2) When the director attends to non-teaching responsibilities, his or her group must be supervised by a person qualified to be in charge of the group.
+2) When the director attends to non-teaching responsibilities, their group must be supervised by a person qualified to be responsible for the group.

 c) The child care director shall be at least 21 years of age.